Binary Tree in Action (Traversal)

 }

-The core of this "break down the problem" approach is to give the recursive function a suitable definition and then use that definition to explain your code.
-If your logic is self-consistent, then your algorithm is correct.
+The core of this "problem decomposition" approach is to give the recursive function a suitable definition, then use this definition to interpret your code.
+If your logic is self-consistent, it indicates that your algorithm is correct.

-Alright, that's the analysis for this problem.
-Both the "traversal" and "break down the problem" approaches can solve it.
-Let's move on to the next problem.
+Alright, let's conclude the analysis of this problem.
+Both "traversal" and "problem decomposition" approaches can solve it.
+Let's look at the next problem.

-This is LeetCode problem #116, "Populating Next Right Pointers in Each Node."
-Let's look at the problem statement:
+This is LeetCode problem 116, "Populating Next Right Pointers in Each Node".
+Let's examine the problem:

 You are given a perfect binary tree where all leaves are on the same level, and every parent has two children.
 The binary tree has the following definition: